vmouchakis/quick_sort/README.md

 A simple example of the `Quick Sort` algorithm.
 As a sequence we use a list.

-*We used IntelliJ IDE for this example
+*We used IntelliJ IDEA for this example